AngelosPsy/multifear/README.md

 # Multifear

-Multifear is an R package designed to perform multiverse analyses for human conditionin data.
+Multifear is an R package designed to perform multiverse analyses for human conditioning data.
 The package is currently under heavy development and its features change often.
 You can take the package for a spin but please do not use it yet for any publication.

-## Instaltion and loading the package
+## Installing and loading the package

 ``` r
 # Install devtools package in case it is not yet installed